emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Has decent sorting options, but not much in terms of media discovery tools. ⚠️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## KaitoVault
+### Score: 16/26
+1. Streams load very fast. ✔️
+1. Content is 1080p and can be changed lower. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 4 sources but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Most sources include subtitles. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has continue watching, but it cannot be synced across devices. ⚠️
+1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
+1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌